 If you do not actively sweat daily, your body is prone to build-up toxins.
-Deep sweating has been proven to have multiples health benefits to your body.
+Deep sweating has been proven to have multiple health benefits to your body.
 You can achieve the deep sweat of your body through bathing regularly in sauna.

 The heat of the sauna will make your core body temperature to rise.
 Your blood vessels will then dilate, enhancing the increase of your blood flow.

 As you’re the heat from your blood starts to flow towards the surface of your skin, the nervous system of your body will send signals to your sweat glands.